 In the batch file, a line can get lengthy if multiple commands are implemented.
-The batch file can use the keywords BEGIN\COMMAND and END\COM-MAND to make a line easier to read.
+The batch file can use the keywords BEGIN_COMMAND and END_COMMAND to make a line easier to read.
 All of the text within these keywords will be considered to be just a single command line.
-For example, you can modify the above batch file such as:
+For example, the following produces the same result as the prior example.